syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Document%20conversion/TIFF-to-PDF/Compression-in-monochrome-images).

 N> 1.
 Currently the JBIG2Decode compression is supported only in lossy mode and also only single frame TIFF images are supported.
 N> 2.
 By default, all monochrome images will be compressed in CITTT4 compression.